jenkinsci/docker-plugin/README.md

 [![Jenkins Plugin Installs](https://img.shields.io/jenkins/plugin/i/docker-plugin.svg?color=blue)](https://plugins.jenkins.io/docker-plugin)
 [![Build Status](https://ci.jenkins.io/buildStatus/icon?job=Plugins/docker-plugin/master)](https://ci.jenkins.io/job/Plugins/job/docker-plugin/job/master/)

+Note: This plugin is officially ["up for adoption"](https://www.jenkins.io/doc/developer/plugin-governance/adopt-a-plugin/#faq).
+It would benefit from having a new maintainer who uses it "for real work" and is thus able to test things "for real" before release instead of relying purely on the unit tests.

 #### Overview

 This plugin allows containers to be dynamically provisioned as Jenkins nodes using Docker.